-- To reduce the risks of displacement by addressing its root causes through fragility reduction, conflict prevention, respect of human rights and international humanitarian law, as well as disaster risk reduction and increased climate change mitigation and adaptation efforts. - To mitigate the negative effects of displacement, adequately addressing immediate needs, and strengthening protection.
-Since the first days of the response, it is necessary to promote programs that create the basis for the realization of durable solutions. - To implement durable solutions by adopting a developmental approach and promoting long-term actions that focus on strengthening public systems and services as a whole.
-The aim is to reduce progressively the specific needs caused by the displacement, while at the same time ensuring that IDPs enjoy their rights without discrimination due to their situation.
+- To respond to the immediate needs and ensuring the protection of IDPs during displacement.
+From the very first days of response, it is necessary to promote programmes that form the basis for sustainable solutions. - To implement sustainable solutions by adopting a developmental approach and promoting long-term actions that focus on strengthening public systems and services as a whole.
+The aim is to reduce progressively the specific needs caused by the displacement, while at the same time ensuring that IDPs enjoy their rights without discrimination due to their situation. - To limit the risk of displacement by tackling its root causes, by reducing fragility and preventing conflict, as well as reducing the risk of disasters and increasing efforts to mitigate and adapt to climate change.
+Prevention also means ensuring that solutions for people who have already been displaced are genuinely sustainable, and do not lead to further displacement.

-A durable solution is achieved when internally displaced persons no longer have any specific assistance and protection needs that are linked to their displacement and can enjoy their human rights without discrimination on account of their displacement.8
+A durable solution is achieved when internally displaced persons no longer have any specific assistance and protection needs that are linked to their displacement and can enjoy their human rights without discrimination on account of their displacement.10

-B IASC Framework on Durable Solutions for Internally Displaced Persons, 2010.
+10 IASC Framework on Durable Solutions for Internally Displaced Persons, 2010.